The following article is an excerpt from "A Book of Bible Study"

 The book may be downloaded in PDF format by clicking on the “Download” button below.

 In Romans 15:4 Paul taught us that everything written in the Scriptures was written to encourage us, so that we might have hope.
-Every promise of God’s help for His people as recorded in the Bible was written for the benefit of all of His people, for all of us who by faith in Christ have become numbered among spiritual Israel.
+Every promise of God’s help for His people as recorded in the Bible was written for the benefit of all His people, for all of us who by faith in Christ have become numbered among spiritual Israel.

-God's Promise of Help in Isaiah 41
+God’s Promise Given in Isaiah 41

 In the book of Isaiah, we find one of God’s many promises to help and sustain His people.
 This passage begins: